ubeda/DIRACDocs/source/AdministratorGuide/Configuration/ConfigurationReference/Systems/Configuration/Services/index.rst

-Systems / Configuration / <SETUP> / Service - Sub-subsection
+Systems / Configuration / <INSTANCE> / Service - Sub-subsection
 ============================================================

 In this subsection all the services of Configuration system are described.